ppy/osu-wiki/wiki/Tournaments/OWC/2016/en.md

 1. There will be 1 mappool for the Group Stage, 1 mappool for Round 16, 1 mappool for the Quarter-finals, 1 mappool for the Semi-finals and 1 mappool for the Finals.
    - Finals Week 1 & Finals Week 2 use the same mappool.
-2. Each mappool consists of 5 brackets: NoMod, Hidden, HardRock, DoubleTime and FreeMod
+2. Each mappool consists of 5 brackets: NoMod, Hidden, Hard Rock, Double Time and FreeMod
 3. Each mappool consists of 16 maps in total.
 4. Each mappool has one tiebreaker.
 5. The NoMod bracket will be played with no mods activated at all.
-6. The Hidden, HardRock and DoubleTime bracket will be played with the respective mod activated by all current players.
+6. The Hidden, Hard Rock and Double Time bracket will be played with the respective mod activated by all current players.
 7. The FreeMod bracket will have FreeMod activated.
-   - Possible mod choices are: Hidden, HardRock and Hidden+HardRock
+   - Possible mod choices are: Hidden, Hard Rock and Hidden+Hard Rock
    - When playing a FreeMod map, at least 2 players of each team must have at least one mod activated.
 For the remaining players, activating mods is optional.
 8. The tiebreaker will be played under FreeMod conditions.
    - When playing the tiebreaker, no one needs to have a mod activated.
 9. The size of the NoMod bracket will be 6 in all stages.
-10. The size of the Hidden, HardRock and DoubleTime brackets will be 2 in all stages.
+10. The size of the Hidden, Hard Rock and Double Time brackets will be 2 in all stages.
 11. The size of the FreeMod bracket will be 3 in all stages.

 ### Scheduling instructions